Sitecore/Sitecore.Demo.CHONE/play-media-native/README.md

 4. Once your build is completed, the CLI will prompt you to automatically download and install it on the Android Emulator.
    See more here [https://docs.expo.dev/build-reference/apk/#emulator-virtual-device](https://docs.expo.dev/build-reference/apk/#emulator-virtual-device).

+### Installing the APK on a physical Android phone

+1. Follow the instructions listed here [https://docs.expo.dev/build-reference/apk/#physical-device](https://docs.expo.dev/build-reference/apk/#physical-device) in order to download the APK to your Android phone.
+2. Enable installing apps from unknown sources in your phone's settings.
+3. Find the APK file in your downloads folder.
+4. Click on it and when prompted click install.
+5. In case you get a warning by Google Play Protect click install anyway.
+6. Click on PLAY!
+Media to open the app.
+Enjoy!